invisiblefunnel/restricted_set/README.md

 > Credit: [lib/set.rb][ruby-restricted-set]

-This project is inspired by a data structure described in the MRI codebase.
-The interface precisely matches the described class and the implementation is complete, tested and avoids dynamically defining methods on each instance.
+This project is inspired by a data structure described in the Ruby codebase.
+The interface matches the described class and the implementation is complete, tested and avoids dynamically defining methods on each instance.

 **Compatible with Ruby 1.9+**